WinsDominoes/Runoff/README.md

-# runoff
+# Runoff

-A description of this project.
+A Libadwaita app for managing startup applications.